 This change in mindset can be very powerful, and may ultimately help reduce the urge to eat something when stressed.
 If it doesn’t work, then finding other outlets may be the solution in the interim.

-The exception is when your stress is caused by dieting or not eating enough.
-In this case, food can be a legitimate coping mechanism to relieve stress.
-Thus, it’s important to identify the cause of your stress to find the right solution for your stress eating problem.
+The exception is when your stress stems from restrictive dieting or inadequate food intake.
+In such cases, turning to food as a coping mechanism is understandable.
+It’s crucial to identify the underlying cause of your stress and find the appropriate solution for managing stress eating.

 The nutritionists also provided other helpful tips.
 For instance, keeping your go-to comfort foods out of your home and avoiding stress-inducing factors like alcohol can be beneficial.
 We hope you find this article useful, and a big thank you to everyone who contributed to this article.